 Protect Yourself From Identity Theft

-Minnesota's Identity Theft freeze law helps citizens protect themselves from new account fraud.
+Minnesota’s credit report freeze law helps citizens protect themselves from new account fraud.
 The law empowers any consumer to freeze his or her credit report by simply contacting a consumer reporting agency and requesting a credit report freeze.
-A credit report freeze will deny identity thieves access to the consumer's credit history and prevent them from obtaining new credit cards or loans under the consumer's name.
+A credit report freeze will deny identity thieves access to the consumer’s credit history and prevent them from obtaining new credit cards or loans under the consumer’s name.

 Any Minnesotan can impose such a freeze on his or her personal credit report for any reason.
-Victims of identity theft can have their credit reports frozen without charge.
-Non-victims can proactively freeze their credit report for a $5 fee.
+There is no cost to freeze your credit report.
+Starting on September 21, 2018, parents and guardians can freeze the credit file of a child under 16 for free as well.
 When a credit reporting agency receives a freeze request, it must place the freeze within 3 days of the request, and provide a unique PIN to the consumer within 10 days of the request.

 The consumer may then use the PIN to temporarily lift or "thaw" his or her report for a specific period of time or for a specific creditor.
 For example, suppose that you are looking to purchase a new car.
 If you know that you want to buy the car from Dealership XYZ, you may contact the credit reporting agencies and allow that specific dealership to access your credit report.
 Or you may request that your credit report be accessible to any creditor for a specific period of time, such as 30 days, to give you time to shop at several dealerships.
 After the specified time, your credit report will automatically refreeze.

-When your credit file is frozen, no one will be approved for new credit.
+When your credit file is frozen, you cannot be approved for new credit.
 In order for you to obtain new credit, you must use your PIN and contact the credit reporting agencies to thaw your file.
 While credit reporting agencies are to thaw credit reports in an expedited manner, thawing your file may take up to three business days.
 Be sure to plan ahead and temporarily thaw your credit file before applying for credit.

 For instructions on how to request a credit freeze, consumers may contact the credit reporting agencies as follows: